Baliwag Lechon Manok: History

 A Baliwag Lechon Manok storefront in Bacoor, Cavite Philippines.

 Dwight and Dolores Salcedo founded the company in 1985.
-Before opening the restaurant, the couple owned a video rental shop called "Sarah Betamax" in Project 8, Quezon City.
+Before opening the restaurant, the couple owned a video rental shop called "Sarah Betamax" in Project 8, Quezon City, whose name is a portmanteau of their daughter Sarabeth and Betamax.
 They noticed that roasted chicken was becoming popular in their neighborhood.
 The couple used the empty space in front of their video shop to open a food stall.
 They started the business with a capital of ₱10,000.
 Half of this money came from a loan from their parents.

 The name "Baliwag" honors the hometown of Dolores Salcedo, which is Baliwag, Bulacan.
 The founders used the letter "W" in the name instead of "U" (Baliuag) to make the brand name look different.
 The video rental business eventually closed, and the couple focused only on the food business.

 The business grew from street kiosks into shopping mall food courts and restaurants.
 By 2021, the chain had more than 400 kiosks and 40 food court branches.
 Later, the founders' daughter, Sarabeth Salcedo Soriano, became the Vice President for Operations.